U.S. job growth cools in November, monthly wage gains modest

 The U.S. central bank is expected to increase borrowing costs on Dec.
 18-19 for the fourth time this year.

 The dollar fell against a basket of currencies on the data.
-U.S. Treasury prices initially rose before turning lower.
-U.S. stock index futures turned positive.
+U.S. Treasury prices were mixed.
+Stocks on Wall Street were trading higher.

+Stocks have been hurt by uncertainty whether a 90-day truce agreed by U.S. President Donald Trump and Chinese President Xi Jinping over the weekend will hold and lead to a lasting easing of trade tensions between the world’s two largest economies.

 “The data fits with some slowing from trend ... but is far from unhealthy for this point in the cycle,” said Alan Ruskin, global co-head of FX research at Deutsche Bank Securities.
 “It still allows the Fed to hike in December, but take a more cautious line thereafter.”